oldfartdeveloper/my_elixir_blog/_posts/2015-03-31-whats-with-comma-and-colon-in-do-statements.md

 def always_return_true do true end
 ```

-Ahh, the light begins to come on.
+Ahh, the light bulbs begin to illuminate.

 Jose then asked: do you know about `quote`?

 Uh, no.

-And he whips out his MacBook Air and goes to town:
+And he whips out his MacBook Air and dashes out:

 ```elixir
 iex(2)> quote do